550tealeaves/DATA71200_sum2024_550/project 2/Readme.md

 After loading and splitting the data, I used a one hot encoder to separate the categorical variables based on their values.
+Because the target variable (company) is categorical, I created a bar chart instead of histogram to show the frequencies.
+Companies C & E appear to be tied with the highest frequency, while D has the least.